jackmiller2003/tiny-gen/README.md

 This repository contains code for a Toy Model of generalisation to test claims regarding grokking, the over-parameterised regime, double descent etc.

+Note that pyro==1.8.0 is needed for Bayesian inference.

 ## Tasks

 We currently maintain one mathematical task to analyse generalisation.
 The so-called parity-prediction task.